Sijibomii/exch/README 2.md

 // the incremental socket should also be in this format but close will be the current price at the moment

 ////////
-on trade/ddd send ws message to request orderbook and plot graph make sure server send regular updates do buy and sell correctly
+creating a new ticker and starting tickersession (done) -> test using postman on trade/ddd send ws message to request orderbook and plot graph make sure server send regular updates do buy and sell correctly